|

 Returns list's item count.

-The value returned depends on opt::item_counter option.
+The value returned depends on item counter provided by Traits.
 For atomicity::empty_item_counter, this function always returns 0.

 |